-Our menu, which is designed to be wholesome, nutritious and appetising runs over a four-week period.
+Our menu, which is designed to be wholesome, nutritious and appetising, runs over a fourweek period.

-Every day there are two choices for the main meal which is served at lunchtime.
+Every day there are two choices for the main meal, which is served at lunchtime.
 With prior warning our chef can prepare an alternative selection should neither of the prepared choices be acceptable.
 This principle also applies to breakfast and supper.

-We cater for special needs e.g. diabetic diets and can catar for a variety of food textures where needed.
-The home employs two chefs, one of whom will personally discuss with the resident, their dietary needs and preferences and they will be offered a choice of dishes for each mealtime from our varied menu.
+We cater for special needs e.g. diabetic diets, and should the need arise we can supply puréed meals, the contents of which are presented as individual constituents.
+The home employs two chefs, one of whom will personally discuss with the resident, their dietary needs and preferences and they will be offered a choice of dishes for each mealtime from our varied menu